districtr/districtr/docs/06charts/populationbarchart.md

 - A reminder that `state.population` is not initialized in the initial creation of the `state` object.
-- Another reminder that svg can be modified by css, if global formatting is needed.
-- Consts, hard-coded display settings, are defined as global variables, which could live in utils as an object.
+- Consts, hard-coded display settings, are defined as global variables, could live instead in its own utils file..

 # #